Global Warming's Unfinished Debate (Revised and Expanded Third Edition)

 Thomas M. McClintock, U.S. Congressman; Member, House Natural Resources Committee and House Judiciary Committee

-Singer and Legatess book Hot Talk, Cold Science is excellent.
+Singer, Legates, and Lupos book Hot Talk, Cold Science is excellent.
 I remain very concerned that the bulk of the environmental movement continues to ignore so many solvable issues while engendering global hyper-anxiety, particularly in the young generation, over a climate crisis that does not exist.
 This book presents an understandable and balanced review of the science that will leave readers with two conclusions; that our use of fossil fuels is remarkably benign to the environment and essential to the struggling global underclass, and that we have been greatly misled by those entrusted for sound environmental policy.

 Ian D. Clark, Professor of Earth and Environmental Sciences, University of Ottawa, Canada